zenopelli-cpu/Z-Ant/src/codeGen/README.md

 The purpose of Zant code generation is to create a zig file containing some methods that can be than exported into a static library.

-The Starting file is `codeGen_main.zig`, where the onnx model is parsed and passed to the code generator.
+The Starting file is `main.zig`, where the onnx model is parsed and passed to the code generator.

 ## Structures
 ### ReadyNode